doctorfree/Asciiville/README.md

 emulators and can also be used to invoke any specified command.
 Some example invocations of `asciiville` follow.

+Run `asciiville` in interactive menu mode:

+`asciiville`

+Run `asciiville` in interactive mode with Ranger File Manager selected as command:

+`asciiville -i -y`

 Open the btop client in fullscreen mode:

 `asciiville -F`

-Open the btop client in fullscreen mode using the tilix terminal emulator
+Open the btop client in fullscreen mode using the Tilix terminal emulator:

 `asciiville -F -t`